 8. Increase Rentable Square Footage

-Making money from apartments depends on filling your units with paying tenants.
-You can earn larger profits from these paying tenants by adding to the amount of rentable square footage available for them to pay for.
+Making money from apartments depends on filling your units with paying residents.
+You can earn larger profits from these paying residents by adding to the amount of rentable square footage available for them to pay for.
 This means expanding the available square footage within your existing units.